PM vows to ‘double down’ on net zero after admitting ‘consensus is gone’

 The Prime Minister was speaking at the Cop30 summit in Belem, Brazil.

-The Prime Minister staunchly defended his Government’s clean energy agenda but conceded that unity on “science that is unequivocal” has splintered both in Britain and globally.
+The Prime Minister staunchly defended his Government’s clean energy agenda, but conceded unity on “science that is unequivocal” has splintered since the Paris Accord a decade ago.

 Speaking at the international climate conference in Belem, Brazil’s city gateway to the Amazon, Sir Keir sought to make the economic case for net zero by arguing the green transition would create jobs and lower household bills.